inet256/inet256/README.md

 Creating a single target for application and service developers will hopefully inspire more development, and nudge these networks to assimilate their address schemes.

-INET256 aims to provide tooling in the form of NATs, DHCPv6, TUN devices, VPNs, secure transports, and trackers, which can be leveraged for all compatible networks.
+INET256 aims to provide tooling in the form of NATs, DHCPv6, TUN devices, VPNs, secure transports, and discovery services, which can be leveraged for all compatible networks.

 ## Spec
 Addresses are determined by the `SHA3-256` of the `PKIX ASN.1 DER` encoding of the public key.